izica/phalcon-meta-tags/readme.md

 # About
 Phalcon meta tags plugin for PhalconPHP.
 This plugin allows you to easily and flexibly customize the meta tags of your view.
+If this plugin helped you, be glad to see your star, thank you.

 * [Install](#Install)
 * [Plugin functions](#Plugin-functions)